Back to Minimaverse

 🌐Edge Consensus Architecture

-Key innovation: Through collaborative Tx-PoW, the complete blockchain state remains compact (~300 MB RAM), allowing any device to store and verify the entire chain history independently.
+Architectural characteristic: Through collaborative Tx-PoW, the complete blockchain state remains compact (~300 MB RAM), allowing any device to store and verify the entire chain history independently.

 Source: Consensus, Forks and Immutable Protocols